Sirius902/gcfeeder/README.md

 The process for reading adapter inputs is based on Dolphin's Gamecube Adapter support.
 Since this program uses the same driver as Dolphin, it does not conflict with Dolphin's passthrough.

+## ESS Adapter
-A built-in ESS adapter for use in Dolphin with The Legend of Zelda: Ocarina of Time is also included.
+A built-in ESS adapter for use in Dolphin with mappings for the following games is also included.
+* The Legend of Zelda: Ocarina of Time (OoT) on Virtual Console
+* The Legend of Zelda: Majora's Mask (MM) on Virtual Console
+* OoT and MM on Gamecube

 ## Usage Requirements
 * Both [vJoy and vJoyConf](https://github.com/jshafer817/vJoy) must be installed.